Semantic search

 Visit

-Our programme of events and growing resource Library champion artistic practice, nurture practitioners, and foster new ideas.
+Our programme of events and growing resource Library champion art education, nurture practitioners, and foster new ideas.
 In March 2025, we moved to a permanent new home in East London.
-As we refurbish, our space and Library are temporarily closed, with events continuing off-site.
+As we refurbish, our Library is temporarily closed, with events taking place in-person and online.

 • 202408-JoannaBrinton-FreyaKehoe-ArtistEducationProject-176